-After establishing these two FD datasets with three "newly defined" variables for each case, the author then uses the FFT operation to covert these 2 sets of 3 variables into an FD.
+After establishing the FD datasets with three "newly defined" variables, he then uses the FFT operation to covert the set of 3 variables from TD into FD.
 The Y-axis values of FD are related to the individual FD-FFT energies.
 A brief excerpt of "TD to FD via FFT" from Wikipedia is also included in the Methods section.